 Infectious LaryngoTracheitis (ILT)

-As many of you will notice the pathogens above are mostly viruses which will not respond to antibiotics.
-However these viruses often damage the respiratory system sufficiently to allow secondary bacteria such as E. coli and Pasteurella to cause infection and in severe cases blood poisoning.
+As many of you will notice, the pathogens above are mostly viruses that will not respond to antibiotics.
+However, these viruses often damage the respiratory system sufficiently to allow secondary bacteria such as E. coli and Pasteurella to cause infection and, in severe cases, blood poisoning.

-Furthermore chickens have a unique respiratory system compared to us mammals.
-They have air sacs which are very thin and when viruses such as IB damage the protective cells of the trachea (windpipe) the birds can easily breath in bacteria which can then cross the air sacs into the abdomen to cause peritonitis.
+Furthermore, chickens have a unique respiratory system compared to us mammals.
+They have very thin air sacs and viruses such as IB damage the protective cells of the trachea (windpipe).
+The birds can easily breathe in bacteria which can then cross the air sacs into the abdomen to cause peritonitis.

-The best way of preventing infection of your birds is to minimise stress, ensure the stocking density and ventilation are correct and that you buy in disease free birds from a reputable supplier which have been quarantined for at least 3 weeks (try not to buy from local markets).
+The best way to prevent infection of your birds is to minimise stress, ensure the stocking density and ventilation are correct, and buy-in disease-free birds from a reputable supplier that you quarantine for at least 3 weeks (try not to buy from local markets).

-If you breed your own birds and you have any ongoing disease issues you can consider vaccination of your flock.
-The staff at Chicken Vet offer advice on a mini flock vaccination programme, for more information on any of these matters we have discussed please contact us.
+If you breed your own birds and have any ongoing disease issues, you can consider vaccination of your flock.
+The staff at Chicken Vet offer advice on a mini flock vaccination programme; for more information on any of these matters we have discussed, please contact us.